Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

-The Graco Evo can be forward facing or parent facing depending on the way you position the reversible seat on the Graco Evo frame.
-It lays flat from newborn however there is a Graco Evo Carrycot that’s sold separately that can also be used from birth as well as a matching Junior Baby or SnugSafe Car Seat that can also be used with the stroller to create the Graco Evo travel system.
+The Graco Evo is fully reversible and can be forward facing or parent facing depending on the way you position the reversible seat on the Graco Evo frame.
+It lays flat from newborn however there is a Graco Evo Carrycot that’s sold separately that can also be used from birth as well as a matching Junior Baby or SnugSafe Car Seats that can also be used with the stroller to create the Graco Evo travel system.
 The car seat we reviewed previously as part of the Graco Sky reviewand there isn’t a dedicated Graco Evo car seat.

 We used the Graco Evo during our holiday in Wales and walked with it through the forest and over stony ground as well as on our usual days out.
 The Graco Evo felt really nice to push along, handled really well and had a small turning circle so changing direction was incredibly smooth.
 LP was comfortable in the pushchair even over rough ground and we found the wheels worked well on rough terrain – the lockable wheels are a great feature.